aPixelInSpace/F-a-maze-ing/README.md

 # F-a-maze-ing
 An easy-to-use, composable and configurable maze generator and solver.
 Several types of grid tiles with multiple possible shapes.

+## Usage
 You may visit https://mazes.apixelinspace.com to randomly generate a few examples (website in preview version, work in progress)

+Documentation for the CLI is coming soon.

 ## Examples